Newcastle, Ontario: Town of Newcastle (1973–94)

 The name "Town of Newcastle" was used from 1973–94 for the municipality now called the Municipality of Clarington.
 The name was changed in 1994 to alleviate longstanding confusion between the municipality as a whole and the community of the same name.
 The community was commonly known as "Newcastle Village" to distinguish the two.
 It was also a confusing fact that Bowmanville had a larger population than "Newcastle Village", and it also housed the former Town of Newcastle's municipal offices, causing some to believe the town should have been called "Bowmanville" instead of "Newcastle" during that period.

-Popular attractions

-Docville Wild West Park is a mock Wild West town that offers its use to filmmakers and other paid visitors.